In this guide we’ll take a look at the best secateurs for maintaining your garden.

-Anvil blades chop together cutting like a knife on a chopping board.
+Anvil blades chop together – cutting like a knife on a chopping board.
 The bottom blade is flat and the top blade sharp.
-They tend to be bulkier, with less precision and less able to fit smaller areas.
+They tend to be bulkier, with less precision, and less able to fit smaller areas.

-Don’t get confused with anvil secateurs and the anvil blade.
+Tip: Don’t get confused with anvil secateurs and the anvil blade.
 On both secateurs types the bottom fixed blade is called an anvil blade.
 A bypass blade will skim past it, whereas an anvil blade will cut onto it.

-How Do You Sharpen and Care for Secateurs?
+How to Sharpen and Care For Secateurs

 If you’ve invested in some decent secateurs, and I recommend you do, then looking after them is important.

 - After drying them, apply a decent coating of WD40 or lubricating oil to fight off rust on the blades, springs and mechanisms.
-That’s it – simple stuff, so there’s no excuse.
+That’s it – simple stuff – there’s no excuse!

 However, if rust has built up, remove it with a stiff brush and get oiling.